-- 1. E-mail reminders from the College - 2.
+- 1. Email reminders from the College - 2.
 Withdrawal of certain services (e.g. IT/Library usage) - 3.
 Withdrawal of the student from the College - 4.
 Exclusion of the student from re-enrolment to any subsequent academic year - 5.
-Referral to a debt collection agency, which may, as a last resort, take legal action on the College's behalf to recover the sum due, plus costs.
+Referral to a debt collection agency, which may, as a last resort, take legalaction on the College's behalf to recover the sum due, plus costs.

-This list is in the form of an escalation of actions and the student position may be reset at any point in the process on payment of fees, or acceptance by the College of an approved payment plan.
+This list is in the form of an escalation of actions and the student position may be re-set at any point in the process on payment of fees, or acceptance by the College of an approved payment plan.

-Following withdrawal by the College for non-payment of tuition fees, a student's transcript of study and certificate will be withheld, they will not be permitted to reenrol with the College and

-The College will not confirm attendance to any potential employer or third party.

-If you are worried about money matters or any related issues, our experienced Student Centre staff can advise.
+Following withdrawal by the College for non-payment of tuition fees, a student's transcript of study and certificate will be withheld, they will not be permitted to re-enrol with the College and the College will not confirm attendance to any potential employer or third party.
+If you are worried about money matters or any related issues, our experienced Student Advice team will be able to advise.
 You may also contact our Wellbeing team for advice on personal and wellbeing concerns.

-9 Annex 3: Undergraduate and PGCE Student Finance funded students Postgraduate loans
+9 Annex 3: Undergraduate and PGCE Student Finance Funded Students Postgraduate Loans